apptainer/singularity-userdocs/gpu.rst

 Example - tensorflow-rocm
 =========================

-Tensorflow is commonly used for machine learning projects, but can be diffficult to install on older systems, and is updated frequently.
+Tensorflow is commonly used for machine learning projects, but can be difficult to install on older systems, and is updated frequently.
 Running tensorflow from a container removes installation problems and makes trying out new versions easy.